sarin-madhav/my-token/README.md

 # my-token
-this is a code containing mint function and burn function
+This is a solidity code containing mint function and burn function which are used to add and subtract tokens